6.630.2 Absence and Leave for Military-Related Reasons

 2. Include the specific days and hours of absence required for the treatment; and

-3. Be submitted as far in advance as possible.
+3. Be submitted as far in advance as reasonably possible.

-2. An employee must request approval to use disabled veteran leave in advance, within a reasonable period of time appropriate to the circumstances involved, unless the need for leave is critical and not foreseeable (e.g., due to a medical emergency or the unexpected availability of an appointment for surgery or other critical treatment).
+2. An employee must request approval to use disabled veteran leave as far in advance as reasonably possible, appropriate to the circumstances involved, unless the need for leave is critical and not foreseeable (e.g., due to a medical emergency or the unexpected availability of an appointment for surgery or other critical treatment).
 If the need for leave is critical and not foreseeable, the leave may not be delayed or denied if the employee is unable to provide advance notice.

 3. An employee may use disabled veteran leave only for the medical treatment of a qualifying service-connected disability.
 The medical treatment may include a period of rest, but only if specifically ordered by the health care provider as part of a prescribed course of treatment for the qualifying service-connected disability.

-4. When an employee did not provide the IRS employment office with certification of a qualifying service-connected disability before having a period of absence for treatment of the disability, he or she is entitled to substitute approved disabled veteran leave retroactively for the period of absence (excluding periods of suspension or absence without leave (AWOL), but including LWOP, sick leave, annual leave, compensatory time off, or other paid time off) in the 12-month eligibility period.
+4. When an employee did not provide the IRS employment office with certification of a qualifying service-connected disability before having a period of absence for treatment of the disability, they are entitled to substitute approved disabled veteran leave retroactively for the period of absence (excluding periods of suspension or absence without leave (AWOL), but including LWOP, sick leave, annual leave, compensatory time off, or other paid time off) in the 12-month eligibility period.

 1. Before retroactive substitution is approved, an employee may be required to submit medical certification within 15 calendar days unless it’s determined that more time is required (not to exceed 30 calendar days).

-2. Retroactive substitution cancels the use of the original leave or paid time off and requires time and attendance record adjustments.
-In the case of retroactive substitution for a period when an employee used advanced annual leave or advanced sick leave, the adjustment results in liquidation of the leave indebtedness.
+2. Retroactive substitution cancels the use of the original leave or paid time off and requires T&A record adjustments.
+In the case of retroactive substitution for a period when an employee used advanced annual leave or advanced sick leave, the adjustment results in the employee not being responsible for a debt.
+(See also IRM 1.36.4.2 Administrative Accounting and Financial Management Reports, Administrative (Non-Tax) Debt Management.

 Medical Certification

-1. In addition to an employee's required self-certification, he or she must submit a signed written medical certification issued by a health care provider to his/her manager, which must include:
+1. In addition to an employee's required self-certification, they must submit a signed written medical certification issued by a health care provider to their manager, that includes:

 1. A statement by the health care provider that the medical treatment is for one or more service-connected disabilities that resulted in 30 percent or more disability rating;